aplteam/Tatin/docs/FirstStepsWithTatin.md

 Note that the file `apl-package.json` specifies `assets: "Files"`.
 That means that there are assets, and that they can be found in the `Files/` sub directory.

-In case of MarkAPL these are a bunch of CSS and HTML files:
+In case of `MarkAPL` these are a bunch of CSS and HTML files:

 ```
 BlackOnWhite_print.css
 BlackOnWhite_screen.css
+Dark_screen.css
+Dark_print.css
 LeanPubExtensions.html
 MarkAPL.html
 MarkAPL_CheatSheet.html